-Harvard College’s decision last summer to revoke the acceptances of at least 10 incoming students following inappropriate social media posts sent a message loud and clear to high school seniors: those acceptance letters, scholarships, and even financial aid awards you receive are not written in stone.
+Harvard College’s decision in 2017 to revoke the acceptances of at least 10 incoming students following inappropriate social media posts sent a message loud and clear to high school seniors: those acceptance letters, scholarships, and even financial aid awards you receive are not written in stone.

 Indeed, colleges and universities reserve the right to revise or rescind their offers to students — both current and incoming — who do not uphold their end of the bargain.
 That includes those who let their grade point average (GPA) slip or fail to model behavior that reflects the school’s core values.